osm-search/Nominatim/data-sources/wikipedia-wikidata/README.md

 This script downloads and processes Wikidata to enrich the previously created Wekipedia tables for use in Nominatim.

-#### Import & Process Wikidata tables
+#### Import & Process Wikidata

 This step downloads and converts [Wikidata](https://dumps.wikimedia.org/wikidatawiki/) page data SQL dumps to postgreSQL files which can be processed and imported into Nominatim database.

+- Script presumes that the user has already processed Wikipedia tables as specified above

+- Script requires wikidata_place_types.txt and wikidata_place_type_levles.csv

 - Script processes data from whatever set of Wikipedia languages are specified in the initial languages array

-- Script presumes that the user has already processed Wikipedia tables as specified above

-Wikidata processed here can then be used to enrich the wikipedia-articles table for improved Nominatim search results.
+- Script queries Wikidata Query Service API and imports all instances of place types listed in wikidata_place_types.txt

+- Script updates wikipedia_articles table with extracted wikidata

+By including Wikidata in the wikipedia_articles table, new connections can be made on the fly from the Nominatim placex table to wikipedia_article importance scores.

 To download, convert, and import the data, then process required items, run:
 ```
 ./wikidata_import.sh
 ```

-#### Place Types